 Summer Research Funding

 Global Metropolitan Studies (GMS) is pleased to announce a competition for summer research grants of up to $5000 to students at any stage of the PhD currently enrolled in the Designated Emphasis.
-Applications for the next round of funding will be due in February 2022.
 Applications for pre-dissertation research are especially encouraged, but all projects will be considered, subject to available funding.
-To apply, please fill out the following Google Form.
-Faculty recommendations on behalf of students should be submitted on a separate Google Form.
+Applicants must be enrolled in, or should have already completed, the GMS 200 core course.

 GMS also supports the costs of attending conferences for students enrolled in the DE.
-Applications should be submitted as the need arises, and will be accepted on a rolling basis.
+Applications should be submitted before the conference (e.g. upon conference registration), and will be accepted on a rolling basis.
 Students will be awarded no more than one grant per year and no more than three grants per academic career.
 Each student who is applying should already have made use of a conference grant from graduate division.
 We therefore recommend that students concentrate their use of the GMS DE conference grants during the post-candidacy stage, when it is vital to present one’s dissertation research at academic conferences.
 GMS is able to support up to 10 conference grant applications for up to $500 each in the 2022-23 academic year.

 To apply, fill out the GMS Conference Travel Grant Application.

 Applications for research group funding are currently closed.

 GMS is pleased to offer funding of $500-$1500 for new or continuing interdisciplinary student groups working on urban issues.
 This grant is designed to facilitate communities of practice within GMS and to provide opportunities for students in the DE to organize public programming.
 Funding may be used to support reading groups, workshops, external speakers, field trips, and other activities that promote the professional development of graduate students and their engagement in the DE.